daKmoR/type-safe-webcomponents-with-jsdoc/README.md

 ### Importing Types across files

-Files never life in isolation so there will come the point where you want to use a type within another location.
+Files never live in isolation so there might come a point where you want to use a type within another location.
 Let's take our good old friend the ToDo List as an example.
 You will have `todo-item.js` & `todo-list.js`.